maxtara/Spotijjjy/README.md

 ### CLI Usage

 ```
+usage: python -m spotijjjy.main config.json abc:station_id    playlist_id <STORE>
-usage: python -m spotijjjy.main config.json station_id playlist_id <STORE>
+usage: python -m spotijjjy.main config.json reddit:subreddit  playlist_id <STORE>

 e.g.: python -m spotijjjy.main config.json doublej 2jhfs98s3finafzgfse9u3 file:foo.txt [ranges]
 e.g.: python -m spotijjjy.main config.json triplej sfiujh38f9hs983fjs3fj9 dydb:tablename [ranges]

-Optional argument ranges in the format - comma seperated list of from%to in iso format.
+Optional argument ranges differs for each input.

+For abc, it is in the format - comma seperated list of from%to in iso format.
 e.g. 2020-01-01T12:00:00%2020-01-01T13:00:00,2020-02-01T12:00:00%2020-02-01T13:00:00
 turns into
     from - 2020-01-01T12:00:00
     to   - 2020-01-01T13:00:00
 and from - 2020-02-01T12:00:00
     to   - 2020-02-01T13:00:00

+For reddit, it is in the format "period,limit" where period is one of day,week,month,year,all and limit is 1-100"

 ```

 ### Deploy on Serverless (AWS Lambda) Setup